Return of the Grievous Angel: Release

 "Return of the Grievous Angel" became the opening song of Parson's second and last album Grievous Angel.
 In 1982, the song was reissued as a single, featuring "Hearts on Fire" on the B-side by Warner Bros.
 Records.

 Mojo called the song "terrifically cinematic", a "country rock standard".
 BBC Radio stated that the song offered the casual listener "an easier way into modern country".
 Allmusic called the song a "beautiful and marvelously literate distillation of Parsons' musical style and the myth he created for himself".
 Meanwhile, it praised Brown's writing, determining that "(brought) an almost cinematic feel to his broad, sweeping narrative and lending a perspective that's impressionistic while still maintaining a firm grasp of the iconography of classic country music".
 The A.V.
 Club described its content as "surrealistic imagery ... swooning romanticism and playful sincerity that establishes a hypnotically dreamy mood".
 Popmatters felt that the song had "the right amount of self-mythologizing to make Parsons seem like his place in the pantheon had always been assured".

-In 1999 it was covered by Lucinda Williams with the participation of David Crosby for Return of the Grievous Angel: A Tribute to Gram Parsons.
+In 1999, it was covered by Lucinda Williams with the participation of David Crosby for Return of the Grievous Angel: A Tribute to Gram Parsons.

-In 2012 it was covered by Counting Crows on the album Underwater Sunshine, an album composed mainly of covers.
+In 2012, it was covered by Counting Crows on the album Underwater Sunshine, an album composed mainly of covers.

-It was covered in 2024 by Danish indie rock band The Raveonettes on the covers album The_Raveonettes_Sing%E2%80%A6.
+In 2024, it was covered by Danish indie rock band The Raveonettes on their covers album The Raveonettes Sing....